pglen/bluepoint/README.md

     // virtual machine

     // Pre - do the regular encryption process
-    // This is run in case the modified virtual machine creates
+    // This section is run in case the modified virtual machine creates
-    // a short circuit like pairs; this way it is always strong
+    // a short circuit like pairs; with it, the scramble is always strong

         PASSLOOP(+)
         MIXIT2(+)       MIXIT2R(+)